What Is Ethos? An In-Depth Look at the User-Centric Cryptocurrency

 The project has recently partnered with Voyager Invest to provide the fiat gateway service.

 In traditional investing, it’s critical that you diversify your holdings and balance your portfolio between asset types.
 This helps mitigate risks from one asset collapsing.
 The same goes for cryptocurrency.
 Most cryptocurrency investors intuitively understand that they need to invest in multiple projects because one could go bust at any time.
 However, it’s rare for investors to do so in a formal, well-monitored way.

 Investing in a basket along with other investors is similar to a mutual fund.
-Certain baskets that are pegged to the market could function as index funds for the cryptocommunity.
-Offering diversified assets like these will dampen the volatility of the cryptocurrency market and encourage more investment.
+Certain baskets that are pegged to the market could function as index funds for the crypto community.
+Offering diversified assets like these should dampen the volatility of the cryptocurrency market and encourage more investment.

 Making Crypto Investing Social

-Along with the goal of being a people-centric wallet and asset manager, Ethos will also offer a social aspect to the platform.
-Users will be able to contribute to forums, answer questions, get rated for their advice, and rewarded for sharing insights with the community.
-This will allow users to follow their favorite experts to receive investing advice.
-They’ll also be able to poll the crowd about investment decisions.
+Along with the goal of being a people-centric wallet and asset manager, Ethos also offers a social aspect to the platform.
+Users can to contribute to forums, answer questions, get rated for their advice, and rewarded for sharing insights with the community.
+This allows users to follow their favorite experts to receive investing advice.
+They can also poll the crowd about investment decisions.

 As a contributor, you can earn rewards and trust points for helping others.
 Accumulate enough good ratings and reviews, and you’ll become an Ethos Expert with the ability to curate baskets and offer advising.

 Ethos billing themselves as an asset management platform means they understand most cryptocurrencies are tradable securities.
 According to most experts, it’s only a matter of time until the cryptocurrency market gets regulated.